ThatOneCalculator/NerdFetch/README.md

 ### Known issues:
 - Issues with uptime on Android
 - No support for BSD package managers/uptime calculations.
-- In [Cool-Retro-Term](https://github.com/Swordfish90/cool-retro-term), the coffee icon shows up as a Chinese character.
-To fix this, simply change the default font to a NerdFont you installed, or change the existing coffee icon to `nf-fa-coffee` from the [NerdFonts cheet sheet](https://www.nerdfonts.com/cheat-sheet).
 - \*In Slackware Linux, make sure to have /usr/sbin in PATH